elysiandb/elysian-gate/README.md

 ### Overview

-**ElysianGate** is a lightweight, high-performance gateway designed to orchestrate and balance multiple **ElysianDB** nodes.
-It manages request routing, replication, and real-time monitoring, enabling distributed key-value clusters to behave as one unified system (only works for ElysianDB automatic rest api mode, the key-value mode will be implemented soon).
+ElysianGate is a lightweight, high-performance gateway designed to orchestrate and balance multiple ElysianDB nodes.
+It manages request routing, replication, and real-time monitoring, enabling distributed key-value clusters to behave as one unified system.
+Currently, it supports ElysianDB's automatic REST API mode, with native key-value mode replication planned for future releases.

 ---

 ### Key Features

-* **Automatic Cluster Bootstrapping** — Optionally launch all ElysianDB nodes at startup.
+* Automatic Cluster Bootstrapping — Optionally launch all ElysianDB nodes at startup.
-* **Intelligent Read/Write Routing** — Routes writes to the master and distributes reads across fresh slaves.
+* Intelligent Read/Write Routing — Routes writes to the master and distributes reads across synchronized slaves.
-* **Replication Engine** — Synchronizes recent write operations across slave nodes for consistency.
+* Replication Engine — Automatically synchronizes master data to slave nodes at boot and when new nodes join.
-* **Real-Time Health Monitoring** — Continuously checks node status via HTTP and TCP.
+* Real-Time Health Monitoring — Continuously checks node state through both HTTP and TCP.
-* **Dual Transport Awareness** — Supports both **HTTP** and **TCP** endpoints per node.
+* Dual Transport Support — Each node can expose both HTTP and TCP interfaces.
-* **Zero Configuration** — Simple YAML-based setup for instant startup.
+* YAML-Based Configuration — Simple, declarative setup for quick cluster orchestration.
-* **k6 Benchmark Suite** — Included for stress and performance testing.
+* Built-in Benchmarking — k6 test scripts available for stress and performance evaluation.

 ---